 Have you thought about teaching but aren’t sure what topic to focus on?
-We’ve found that more and more students are interested in focused, bite-sized classes that center on a specific skill or project.
+We’ve found that more and more students are interested in focused classes that center on a specific skill or project.

-Some of our most successful classes have just 10-25 minutes of video content.
-Not sure how you can share your skill or passion through a bite-sized class?
+Some of our most successful classes have just 20-60 minutes of video content.
+Not sure how you can share your skill or passion through a focused class?
 Check out 5 of our favorites from the platform that show just how easy it is to teach an amazing bite-sized class across any topic!

 1. Building Trust Between Photographer and Client: Capturing Emotion Evoking Images by Morgan Whitney (20 min)